Seahawks’ Pete Carroll not setting expectations for Josh Gordon, again backs Jason Myers

 Seahawks hope Diggs can make debut this week

-Carroll said he thinks safety Quandre Diggs, acquired in a trade with Detroit two weeks ago, will finally be able to make his debut Monday against the 49ers, sitting out the last two weeks with a hamstring injury.
+Carroll said he thinks safety Quandre Diggs, acquired in a trade with Detroit two weeks ago, will finally be able to make his debut Monday against the 49ers after sitting out the past two weeks with a hamstring injury.

 Diggs dealt with the injury at the end of his time in Detroit, but he had played in the final game before his trade and the Seahawks seemed to think he’d be able to play immediately.